-I’m a Postdoc at the Research Institute of Science and Engineering, Waseda University, in Tokyo.
-My research is on robot locomotion and vision.
-I’m also interested in the intersection of these topics with human cognitive and movement studies, user interfaces, games, moral philosophy, and more.
+I am a Post-Doctoral Research Assistant at the Dynamic Robot Systems Group of the Oxford Robotics Institute, University of Oxford.
+My research focuses on robot locomotion and vision.
+I explore the intersections of these topics with optimization, machine learning, human cognitive and movement research, user interfaces, moral philosophy and more.

 Previously I was a postdoc at Takanishi Laboratory in Waseda University, Tokyo.
 My PhD was advised by Atsuo Takanishi and José Santos-Victor.
 It dealt with planning and perception problems for legged robots in challenging terrains (e.g. planning robot contact in space and time; estimating friction from vision; doing stereo in visually repetitive scenes).

 I have also visited Prof. Oussama Khatib’s robotics group at Stanford, worked at the Computer and Robot Vision Laboratory in IST, and spent a semester at UPC.
 I also spent some time at the Japanese startup QibiTech.
 I did my MSc at IST, advised by Alexandre Bernardino and José Santos-Victor.